-The Boom Booms have built a loyal fanbase that stretches across generations.
-The video for their feel-good party anthem, “When the Night”, reached #6 on the Much More Music chart in 2008 and was optioned for an episode of 90210.
-“Delivered”, a surreal banjo ballad that conjures up images of a jungle river baptism, garnered an award for Best Roots Song at the Just Plain Folks Music Awards in Nashville.
+Friends from childhood, they released their debut album, Butterfly Man (2008), where the video for their feel-good party anthem, “When the Night”, reached #6 on the Much More Music chart and was licensed for an episode of 90210.
+“Delivered”, a surreal banjo ballad garnered an award for Best Roots Song at the Just Plain Folks Music Awards in Nashville, TN (2008).

-In 2011, The Boom Booms released their debut album ¡Hot Rum! – which earned the indie band a spot in the Peak Performance Project, BC’s most prestigious contest for emerging musicians.
-They went on to win second place and picked up a cash prize of $75,000, which enabled them to combine their passion for music, travel, and culture and led them to Brazil.
-With a camera crew on board to capture their journey, The Boom Booms ventured up the Amazon River.
-The footage that was captured was released as an online music and travel documentary called Boom Boom Brazil.
-The documentary explores the rich and unpredictable adventures of an up-and-coming band on tour in Brazil and raises awareness for the impact of the Belo Monte Dam.
-The band’s journey is punctuated by live shows, interviews with activists, jams with local musicians, and even a cameo by the band’s idol, Manu Chao.
+The Boom Booms released their second album ¡Hot Rum!
+(2011), which earned them a spot in The Peak Performance Project.
+They won second place picking up a cash prize of $75,000, which enabled them to produce and release their travel documentary, Boom Boom Brazil.
+The documentary explores the rich and unpredictable adventures of an up-and-coming band on tour in Brazil and raises awareness of the Belo Monte Dam’s impact.

-The band is currently recording a new album with Grammy Award-winning producer Chin Injeti and set to plant their first single, “Real Love”, in the Fall of 2013.
+The band is currently recording a new album, titled “Love Is Overdue”, with Grammy Award-winning producer Chin Injeti, which is set to release in Summer 2014.